 Touchstone Academy: fully fledged and yielding lifelong learners

 In 2013, Ms. Angela, the school’s original teacher, moved into the role of Principal.
 Drawing on her many years of experience and longstanding passion for innovative education, she brought an irrepressible surge of new energy to the school, encouraging students, teachers and parents to keep working together to promote extraordinary learning.
-That same year, the school proudly launched a new name, celebrating its gradual but steady transformation from Tasha’s creative and courageous idea, to a firmly rooted and fully fledged independent school.
+That same year, the school proudly launched a new name, celebrating its gradual but steady transformation from Tasha’s courageous idea to a fully fledged independent school.
 Touchstone Academy is now a flourishing center of learning, confidently providing a top-notch education to children in a fertile, fun, and creative learning environment.

 Touchstone Academy continues to grow, always seeking and finding new ways to keep children excited about learning.
-As of this year,almost 100 students have graduated from this small but very special place.
+More than 120 students have graduated from this small but very special place.
 As they move on to new schools, universities, and careers, they draw on the passion for learning that was so carefully cultivated and nourished in their earliest years of schooling.
-As Touchstone’s graduates each make their unique mark on the world, they spread the seeds of an extraordinary education across the many new horizons that continually open up for them!

 I remember so well a phone call I received one evening at 11pm.
 As the founder and principal of Touchstone, I often got calls in the evening—parents who wanted to talk about their children, a teacher with a curriculum question, or Ms. Angela calling to discuss an issue that had come up during the school day.
 But this call was different.
 The caller was an 8-year-old Touchstone student who was crazy for math.
 He wanted me to see a very cool fractal that he had found on YouTube, and it just couldn’t wait until the next day.